Innim/flutter_local_notifications/flutter_local_notifications/README.md

 * Ability to set your own custom layout for notifications.
 * More detailed exceptions in `ScheduledNotificationReceiver.onReceive()`.
 * Ability to set notification window for inexact alarm.
 See `AndroidNotificationDetails.inexactWindowLengthMillis`
+* Ability to store info about shown notifications.
+See `AndroidNotificationDetails.shownNotificationsInfo`.
+If you pass this param it will save in local store if notification show.
+ * You can load this stored information by `FlutterLocalNotificationsPlugin.getShownNotificationsInfo()` method and clear stored info by `FlutterLocalNotificationsPlugin.cleanShownNotificationsInfo()` method.

 ### iOS